madhusudhan-in/HTTP3-Connection-Contamination/README.md

 The **offensive_tool.py** is a production-ready exploitation engine designed for authorized penetration testers and security researchers.
 It implements multiple attack vectors against HTTP/3 connection contamination vulnerabilities with comprehensive reporting and evidence collection.

+This tool operates at the HTTP layer over HTTP/3 transport; it does not perform QUIC frame-level manipulation.
+For connection-migration DoS testing, low-level QUIC libraries such as aioquic would be required

 ### Key Capabilities

 **4 Core Exploitation Vectors**